Greece battles 4 major wildfires; hotels, homes evacuated

 The fire service said 320 firefighters in 68 fire engines, plus 6 special planes, 9 helicopters and numerous volunteers were fighting the fire, while another 200 lumberjacks were cutting firebreak paths through the forest.

-Two more major fires were burning Saturday, one in a remote mountainous area in the region of Western Macedonia and another in southeastern Peloponnese, Artopoios said.
+Two more major fires were burning Saturday, one in a remote mountainous area in the region of Western Macedonia and another in the southern Peloponnese region, Artopoios said.

 The European Union gave Greece’s forest service 72 million euros this year to help maintain forests and clear them to prevent fires from spreading.